-- How much did we save with the Dublin?
+- How much did we save with the the pass?
 To see the sights below we would have paid about 135 euros per person without the pass at the time of our visit.
 We spent about 85 euros per person for each three-day pass including pre-trip shipping to the USA.
 Savings: about 50 euros per person, for a total of 150 for our family of three.
-Not waiting in line anywhere?
-Priceless.
-And there are many more included attractions and discounts that we didn’t have time for.
-Opening days and times for each attraction are listed in a helpful booklet that comes with the pass.

 Three Days in Dublin